Netflix/vector/README.md

 $ git clone https://github.com/Netflix/vector.git
 ```

-Make sure you have Bower installed on your system:
+Make sure you have Bower installed on your system.
+Bower is a package management system for client-side programming, optimized for the front-end development.

 [http://bower.io/#getting-started](http://bower.io/#getting-started)